yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## What About Non LTS Gateway Releases?

-As we release regularly, there will of course be other release issues throughout the year.
-These are NOT long term support releases.
-These releases offer new capability and are designed to appeal to teams who want the latest capability as soon as it lands.
-This capability will be subsumed into the next LTS release, however.
+While we maintain a regular release schedule, it's important to clarify that these releases do not fall under the Long-Term Support (LTS) category.
+They introduce new capabilities, appealing to teams seeking the latest features upon release.
+However, these specific features become part of the subsequent LTS release.

 These releases are supported, but the support windows is small - they are supported only until the next release comes out and supersedes it.
 So if you want stabilty and regular patching then LTS releases are for you.